-Debt Validation - How to Deal With Collection Agencies
+Debt Validation - How to Validate a Debt With Collection Agency

 Debt Validation - The Ultimate Weapon Against the Collection Agencies

 According to The Fair Debt Collection Practices Act (FDCPA), a debt collector must send you written validation of debt within five days of contacting you.
 If they don't, you can send them a letter to request a validation of debt.
 If a collection account comes into your life, you've heard about it in one of three ways:

 - It came up as a listing on your credit report.